HaroldV/yii2_install-Bash/README.md

 # yii2_install.sh

+Requeriments:
+- Composer installed

 This is a bash file that allows the installation and creation of a project in Yii2 without the need to repeat commands when creating a project.

 Examples:

 Linux

-  sh yii2_install.sh projectName
+  - sh yii2_install.sh projectName

 Window with CygWin

-  sh yii2_install.sh projectName
+  - sh yii2_install.sh projectName